canonical/doc-docs/juju-tutorials/juju-tricks.md

 juju machines | grep -v 'Machine' | awk '{print $1}' | xargs -P4 -I@ bash -c 'machine=@; svc=${machine//\//-}; svc=${svc%:}; juju ssh ${machine%:} "sudo service jujud-machine-${svc}" restart'
 ```

+### Retrying failed hooks

+If there are multiple units with failed hooks, you can retry to re-run them with `juju resolved --all`

 ## Tricks on debugging unit relations

 Duration: N/A